 - Reading: It is essential to read every day for at least half an hour.
-You will have read in the introduced provide the introduced provide the introduced provide the introduced provide the interval of the complete 11+ Programme

-- Your Personal Words

-It is there for you to r

-we introduce you to.
-A

-talking or listening act

-Every part of The Complete 11+ Programme starts with a front sheet like this.
+You will have read in the intr vocabulary.
+In this se Clear Instructions in addition to your dail Every part of The Complete 11+ Programme - Your Personal Words It is there for you to r we introduce you to.
+A talking or listening act Words from Past Pa Starts with a front sheet like this.
 It details every item of work that is in that part and, where relevant, gives guidance on how to approach each item.
-Full answers are provided for every question.

-- 3. Words from Past Pa before.
-If you are not sure inter add the word in your personal words include prosperous and ventilation. - 4.
+Full answers are provided for every question. - before.
+If you are not sure there are the work to your personal works institute to your personal works institute.
+This time words include prosperous and ventilation. - 4.
 Synonyms 1 and Synonyms Instructions: Read the instructions for synonyms from the introduction pack and then learn the words for this section.
 Use the Look, Cover, Write, Check method to help you.
 Like all learning exercises you should come back to this exercise a number of times to ensure learning is properly embedded.
 Please do not rush this learning activity. - 5.
 Synonyms Match-Up Test: Only do this simple test a few days after you have learnt these words.
 Any mistakes or hesitancy will indicate they could be learnt more thoroughly. - 6.
 Homographs: Homographs are words which are spelt exactly the same but which have More Than One Meaning.
 Do the exercise to check your understanding of these words. - 7.
 Essential Spelling: These have previously been prescribed for all state school pupils to learn during KS2.
 There are 200 of them in total.
 We will be doing a few during some parts of the course until they are all learnt.
 Learn the words first.
 Only complete the test section once you are sure your knowledge is sound.